Electrostatics/apbs/docs/using/input/generic/calcforce.rst

 ``total``
   Calculate and return total electrostatic and apolar forces for the entire molecule.
 ``comps``
-  Calculate and return total electrostatic and apolar forces for the entire molecule as well as force components for each atom.<br />
+  Calculate and return total electrostatic and apolar forces for the entire molecule as well as force components for each atom.

 The possible outputs from calcforce are: